pnnl/mcl/rust/mcl-rs/README.md

 Note, if you have manually built MCL from the C source code, you will already have the ```mcl_sched``` binary in the MCL install directory.
 You are free to use either your manually built mcl_sched or the one installed via cargo

+## FEATURE FLAGS
+We re expose three feauture flags (from libmcl-rs), losely corresponding to configuration options of the underlying MCL c-library
+1.  mcl_debug - enables debug logging output from the underlying MCL c-libary
+2.  shared_mem - enables interprocess host shared memory buffers -- this enables a few unsafe APIs
+3.  pocl_extensions - enables interprocess device based shared memory buffers, requires a patched version of POCL 1.8 to have been succesfully installed (please see <https://github.com/pnnl/mcl/tree/dev#using-custom-pocl-extensions> for more information) -- this enables a few unsafe APIs

 ## Testing
 mcl-rs comes with a set of unit tests that can be executed with: